gazebosim/gz-physics/tutorials/05_plugin_loading.md

 ### Setup CMakeLists.txt for CMake build

-Now create a file named `CMakeLists.txt` with your favorite editor and add these lines for finding `ign-plugin` and `ign-physics` dependencies in Citadel release.
+Now create a file named `CMakeLists.txt` with your favorite editor and add these lines for finding `gz-plugin` and `gz-physics` dependencies in Citadel release.
 After that, add the executable pointing to our file and add linking library so that `cmake` can compile it.